Prompt Stealing Attacks Against Text-to-Image Generation Models: Defense

 \subsection{Quantitative Evaluation}

-\autoref{figure:defense_for_promptstealer} shows the effectiveness of \defense.
+\autoref{table:defense_for_promptstealer} shows the effectiveness of \defense.
 We observe that the artist modifiers exhibit the greatest reduction in similarity (from 0.49 to 0.06) while the overall modifier similarity increases.
 This is expected, as the shielded image contains less information related to artist modifiers, the attack model has a higher capacity to predict other modifiers more accurately.
 On the other hand, we find that both semantic and image similarities decrease.
-Concretely, the semantic similarity decreases from 0.66 to 0.62, and the image similarity decreases from 0.79 to 0.71.
+Concretely, the semantic similarity decreases from 0.70 to 0.62, and the image similarity decreases from 0.80 to 0.71.
 Considering the previous worse baseline (the image captioning method) only gets a 0.65 image similarity, we conclude that \defense achieves strong performance in defending against \attack.

-Regarding utility, we find \defense performs well in producing concealed noise.
-The average MSE between the target and shielded images is 0.0007 for \attack which implies that the added noise is imperceptible to humans.
+Regarding utility, we find \defense performs well in producing concealed perturbation.
+The average MSE between the target and shielded images is 0.0007 which implies that the added perturbation is imperceptible to humans.